-WSCADV is learning about the new federal confidentiality policy requirements on reporting disclosures of survivors’ personally identifying information (PII) when receiving services funded by federal dollars.
-Grant recipients are now required to report actual or imminent breaches of confidentiality.
+In 2019, federal grant applications began including confidentiality policy requirements on reporting disclosures of survivors’ personally identifying information (PII) when receiving federally-funded services.
+Grant recipients are required to report actual or imminent breaches of confidentiality.
 This is important not only to comply with grant requirements, but to protect the privacy and confidentiality of survivors accessing services.

 - Report actual or imminent data breach to the Office of Crime Victims Advocacy (OCVA) grant manager within 24 hours;